Skip to content

 What could a public liability policy help with?

-• If you’re in the building trades there’s always some risk to members of the public.
-An electrician could accidentally cut off the power to a neighbouring property, spoiling the food in their freezer, or a piece of scaffolding could fall from a building site and injure a passer by
+If you’re in the building trade there’s always some risk to members of the public.
+An electrician could accidentally cut off the power to a neighbouring property, spoiling the food in their freezer, or a piece of scaffolding could fall from a building site and injure a passer-by

-• Even if you’re simply trying to promote a business in public, there are risks you might need public liability to protect you from.
-A leafleter could trample over someone’s flowerbed, or a sign at a trade show might collapse and injure someone.
-If there’s any kind of interaction with the public, then public liability is worthwhile – it’s a small price for peace of mind
+Even if you’re simply trying to promote a business in public, there are risks you might need public liability to protect you from.
+Someone handing out leaflets could trample over a flowerbed, or a sign at a trade show might collapse and injure someone.

 What types of businesses need public liability?